 The course embedded dialogical education throughout.
 It is taught by educators from academia and social movement organisations (indeed all three tutors are both social movement activists and academic scholars).
 The students are drawn from full-time education and the field of practice in tackling violence against women.
 The curriculum draws on these experiences as well as the theoretical developments in understanding gendered violence.
 Feminist theory has emphasised the social location of the theorist, the claim that all theory occurs from a 'standpoint': a socially-located position from which the world is viewed.
-Understanding gender justice, masculinities and violence must recognise that all theory is gendered and emerges from praxis.
-This is not to say that men cannot develop theory about women and vice versa, but rather that theoretical understanding must be grounded in a social reality in which theorists are either engaged in challenging, or else are complicit in, patriarchal structures of power.
+Understanding gender justice, masculinities and violence must recognise that all theory about women and vice versa, but rather that theoretical understanding must be grounded in a social reality in which theorists are either engaged in challenging, or else are complicit in, patriarchal structures of power.
 There is no gender-neutral position from which intellectuals can theorise, practitioners can act or educators can teach.